Lasseignejk/RecipeBox/README.md

 Basic:

--   Login using your Google account
+[x] Login using your Google account (added 8/8/23)

--   Manually upload recipes (finished 8/8/23)
+[x] Manually upload recipes (finished 8/8/23)

--   Organize your recipes into collections
+[ ] Organize your recipes into collections

--   Add tags to your recipes to help with organization
+[ ] Add tags to your recipes to help with organization

--   Add recipes to your weekly meal plan
+[ ] Add recipes to your weekly meal plan

 Intermediate: